Costa Rica Good News Report

 As you already know, Costa Rica boasts a rich and vibrant culture that is deeply rooted in its history and traditions.
 The country's warm-hearted people, known as "Ticos," are renowned for their hospitality and the famous "Pura Vida" Lifestyle, which reflects a laid-back and positive outlook on life.
 Costa Rican culture is a melting pot of indigenous heritage, Spanish influence and Afro-Caribbean elements, resulting in a unique blend that is evident in its music, dance, and cuisine.
 Festivals and celebrations are a significant part of life here, with events like the annual Fiesta de los Diablitos and the colorful Carnival of Limón showcasing the country's diverse cultural tapestry.
 The breathtaking natural beauty of Costa Rica, from its pristine beaches to its lush rainforests, provides a stunning backdrop for these cultural expressions.

-My wife, Sammy & I fully embrace the vibrant lifestyle and rich culture of Costa Rica.
+We fully embrace the vibrant lifestyle and rich culture of Costa Rica.
 We celebrate living here by immersing ourselves in the local traditions and participating in community festivals.
 Whether dancing to the lively rhythms of salsa and merengue at a neighborhood fiesta or savoring the flavors of traditional dishes like Gallo pinto and ceviche, we make the most of our time in this beautiful country.
 We love exploring the natural wonders of Costa Rica, often taking trips to visit its volcanoes, waterfalls and national parks.
 Our appreciation for the local culture is evident in our daily lives.
 Living in Costa Rica has become a joyous adventure for us in the past 30+ years that we have called this amazing country, "HOME!"

 We Appreciate the Little Moments in Life So Much More . .

-My husband, Kevin, and I have been living in Costa Rica for well over 30 years.
+We have been living in Costa Rica for well over 30 years.
 We come from a part of the world that experiences extreme temperatures.
 Throughout our lifetime, we've endured -30 degree temperatures and lots of snow throughout the winter season.
 Now, living in Santa Ana, just west of San Jose, we are blessed with beautiful days, one after another.
 Our morning walks are more cherished than ever before.
 As we grow older and wiser, we appreciate these precious moments even more.
 Not only is our time together incredibly special, but with the stunning backdrop of Costa Rica, we have more opportunities to enjoy the outdoors, whether it's a walk around our neighborhood, sipping our morning coffee in our garden or visiting the farmers market on Sunday mornings.

 We Love Meeting New People & Talking to Strangers. .